toddgoates/cybertaxi/PROJECT_CONTEXT.md

 If continuing this project in another session, mention:

 - This is a Vite + Three.js hover-taxi game prototype
-- The city has already been enlarged and district placement now scales from config
+- The city scales from config and now includes rain, searchlights, blimps, and more traffic
-- The HUD includes a lower-left navigator, energy meter, charging ring, EMP inventory, and pause overlay
+- The HUD now uses a top-right fare/credits card, lower-left systems card, lower-right navigator, upper-left intro dialogue widget, and pause/title overlays
-- The player car has been updated to an off-white hovering car with wheels, blue roof light, blue hover flames, and boost flames
+- The player car has been updated to an off-white hovering car with wheels, underglow, roof light, hover flames, and boost flames
-- The game includes collidable NPC traffic, rival taxi AI, distance-scaled fares, failed-fare penalties, rooftop energy stations, and EMP pickups
+- The game includes collidable NPC traffic, rival taxi AI, special fares, failed-fare penalties, rooftop energy stations, and EMP pickups
-- The city visuals now rely on emissive procedural windows, neon accents, fog, a sky dome, and lightweight bloom
+- Intro narration is data-driven from `src/data/introDialogue.json`
+- Music now plays from a playlist with `[` and `]` track switching and `M` mute
+- Dev URL flags include `credits`, `heat`, `rivals`, `emp`, and `skip-intro`
-- The main gameplay wiring lives in `GameApp`, `MissionSystem`, `PlayerController`, `CityGenerator`, `EnergySystem`, `EmpSystem`, `RivalTaxiManager`, and `UIManager`
+- The main gameplay wiring lives in `GameApp`, `MissionSystem`, `PlayerController`, `CityGenerator`, `EnergySystem`, `EmpSystem`, `RivalTaxiManager`, `UIManager`, `MusicManager`, and `IntroDialogueManager`

 This should give the next session enough context to continue without re-discovering the current state from scratch.